kiln/example-template-petite-vue/README.md

-An example template using alpinejs.
+An example template using petite-vue.

 # Run